Group Visits to The Monument

 - A. The arrival point for groups is the Visitor Reception Building, at Car Park level.
 (There are dedicated coach parking bays in the main car park).
-Admission tickets can be pre-purchased in advance, or obtained at the Reception Desk in the Reception Building, which also contains Legends Coffee House (50 seats), toilet facilities and a retail area.
+Facilities in the Visitor Reception Building include Legends Coffee House (50 seats), toilet facilities and a retail area.
+Admission tickets can be pre-purchased in advance, or obtained at the Reception Desk in the entrance area of the Monument.

 Visitors can walk to The Monument (10 to 15 mins.) through the wooded slopes of Abbey Craig, or use the complimentary minibus shuttle.

 A self-guided audio tour (in 5 languages) is available, and personal handsets are available at the Reception Desk at the main entrance.
 (Supplementary Charge Payable).

 There are four upper levels within The Monument (each accessed by a spiral staircase), with three exhibition halls, and The Crown, from which visitors can enjoy panoramic 360° views.

 Toilet facilities and a souvenir/gift shop are available at the entrance level in The Monument.